spiceai/spiceai/README.md

 Where is your dataset located? spice.ai/eth.recent_blocks
 ```

-Select `y` when prompted whether you want to accelerate the data:
+Select `y` when prompted whether to accelerate the data:

 ```bash
 Locally accelerate this dataset (y/n)? y